22 Ways to Lose 2 Inches of Belly Fat in 2 Weeks

 Try a High-Intensity Exercise Routine

 Instead of subjecting yourself to another endless workout, crank up the intensity and you’ll see results faster than you ever thought possible.
-The results of a study conducted at McMaster University in Ontario reveal that adult male study subjects who exercised intensely for a single minute had equivalent respiratory and metabolic changes to those who worked out at a slower pace for close to an hour, so if you want to burn through that belly fat, say so long to slow and steady.
+The results of a PLOS One study conducted at McMaster University in Ontario reveal that adult male study subjects who exercised intensely for a single minute had equivalent respiratory and metabolic changes to those who worked out at a slower pace for close to an hour, so if you want to burn through that belly fat, say so long to slow and steady.

 Flavor Your Food With Garlic